rackerlabs/devsite/source/_posts/2014-06-23-chef-metal-and-rackspace.markdown

 Finally, I have two machines defined.
 I have the web node set to `action 'nothing'`, with a `notifies` statement that converges the web node upon completion of the database node.
-Without this in place, Chef Metal will build nodes in parallel.

 ```ruby
 # Database node first, then web node through notifies statement